raigueljr/SteamGirdling_Times/README.md

 13. **Abs_Mass**- absorbance corrected for sample size by dividing by dry mass

  ### Structure of the Code and How to Run It
-  This repo contains three folders you will need to run the code.
+  This repo contains three folders you will need to run the code:

  1. **data**- contains the CSV file described above